Saurav-cmd/Capstone-Project/README.md

 Delete Products: User can delete their products from the cart Update Products: User can increase or decrease the products Drink Reviews and Ratings: They can give rating to the products based on their interest

+Drink of the day: Displays the drink of the day to the user.
+Offline access: Allows the users to have offline access to the app.
+Notification: Allows users to get notification according to their preference.
+Theme Switching: Allows users to view the app in dark mode or the normal according to their preference.